-If you’re planning a weekend break from Singapore you’ll find lots of things to do in and around Batam.
+If you’re planning a weekend break from Singapore you’ll find lots of things to do in Batam.
 It’s easy to get to.
 The island is a short 40-minute speed boat ride from Singapore, plus you can do all the things you could do in Singapore in Batam for a fraction of the price.

 To help you plan your itinerary in Batam we created a list of 15 top things to do in Batam.
 We also included some multi-day trips you can do from the Batam (like visiting one of the best tropical islands in Asia).
 Let’s start this list with some of the most popular things to do on the island.

 5 Essential List of Things to Do in and Around Batam

 Watersports are one of the obvious highlights of Batam.
 While the facilities at Sentosa Beach Resort are undoubtedly better it can’t compete with the low prices of wakeboarding and water skiing in Batam.
 One of the places to visit in Batam for watersports is the Batam Cable Ski Park.
 The park offers canoeing, jet skiing and snorkeling.
 Name it and they probably have it!
 Another recommended place to visit is Batam View Beach Resort.

 Food has to be included in any list of what to do in Batam.
 The harbor front town offers fresh and marvelous seafood delicacies for a third of the price in Singapore.
 Three of the best seafood restaurants in town include Sei Enam Seafood, the best restaurant in Batam according to TripAdvisor, Rezeki Seafood Restaurant and Harbour Bay Seafood.